 Part time Professorial Research Fellow.
 Petra is an applied epidemiologist and biostatistician with a major focus on cancer epidemiology.
 Petra is specialized in the quantitative methods in epidemiology, in the design and analysis of epidemiological studies including clinical trials.
 She has been lecturing quantitative research methodology for both post and undergraduate students for close to three decades.
 Petra holds a PhD in Biostatistics/Epidemiology and a MSc.(hons) in mathematics.

-Post Doctorate Research Fellow, Centre for Chronic Disease Prevention.
+Adjunct Research Fellow, Centre for Chronic Disease Prevention.
 Areas of research experience and interest are Indigenous mothers and babies health, chronic disease epidemiology and tobacco control.

 Part time Senior Clinical Research Fellow with the Centre for Chronic Disease Prevention.
 Malcolm is a Cairns based clinician and researcher who works with local Australian Aboriginal and Torres Strait Islander health services.
 His focus has been health service delivery to remote Indigenous communities of the Top End (NT) and Cape York (Qld).

-Research Associate with the Centre for Chronic Disease Prevention.
+PhD student, Centre for Chronic Disease Prevention.
 Areas of expertise: Nutrition in maternal and child health and for chronic disease prevention and management in remote Aboriginal and Torres Strait Islander communities in Australia, and internationally in low income country settings.

 PhD Student, Centre for Chronic Disease Prevention.
 Areas of Research Sports and Exercise Science, indigenous health and physical activity.
 Ashleigh is currently working on validating physical activity measures which will be used in an intervention.